Order-Preserving Dimension Reduction for Multimodal Semantic Embedding: Evaluation

 \subsection{Influence of Embedding Models}

-We continued our experiments on the `Observable' dataset, merely changing the model used for extracting embedding vectors.
-We employed three distinct transformer-based models: BERT (Bidirectional Encoder Representations from Transformers), Vision Transformer (ViT), and CLIP (Contrastive Language-Image Pre-training) for processing and analyzing scientific data.
-Specifically, the BERT model was used to analyze text data extracted from HDF5 files, ViT was utilized for processing image data in TIFF and PNG formats, and CLIP was applied to analyze comprehensive multimodal datasets.
-This enabled us to achieve more holistic and unified representations of scientific data.
+To evaluate the impact of different embedding models, we conducted further experiments on the Observable dataset, alongside Flickr30k and OmniCorpus from the multimodal datasets, using different models for extracting embedding vectors.
+We employed three distinct transformer-based models—BERT (Bidirectional Encoder Representations from Transformers), Vision Transformer (ViT), and CLIP (Contrastive Language-Image Pre-training)—to process and analyze the datasets.
+This enabled us to obtain more holistic and unified representations across different data domains.

-Through multiple experiments with these three models, we obtained data fit lines for each model to represent the relationship between accuracy and the ratio \( n/m \).
-All three fit lines indicated that as \( n \) approaches \( m \), our accuracy first increases rapidly and then converges slowly.
-The results from the three different models were consistent with our initial hypotheses.
-Furthermore, we observed that the obtained fit lines were essentially overlapping, indicating that the choice of model does not alter the data structure.
-Utilizing these diverse transformer-based models, we were still able to ensure the accuracy and consistency of data relationships.
-Using different models does not change the data format; thus, in practical applications, it is essential to consider the properties of the data and its intended use to select the most appropriate model for experimentation.
+Through extensive experiments with these three models, we derived data fit lines to represent the relationship between accuracy and the ratio \( n/m \).
+All three fit lines consistently indicated that as \( n \) approaches \( m \), accuracy initially increases rapidly and then gradually converges.
+The results from the three different models aligned with our initial hypotheses.
+Additionally, for datasets with structured relationships—such as material-related datasets—the obtained fit lines were nearly overlapping, suggesting that the choice of model does not significantly alter the underlying data structure.
+In contrast, for the Flickr30k and OmniCorpus datasets, differences between models were more pronounced, though the overall trend still followed the expected logarithmic pattern.
+This indicates that while different transformer-based models may introduce variations in representation, they maintain the fundamental structure of the data.
+These findings reinforce that, regardless of the chosen model, the core data relationships remain stable.
+Thus, in practical applications, selecting the most appropriate model should be guided by the characteristics of the dataset and the specific task requirements, rather than concerns over fundamental data integrity.

-Figure~\ref{fig:llm_fit} shows that using different models does not alter much the accuracy.
+Figure~\ref{fig:llm_fit} to Figure~\ref{fig:OmniCorpus_model} show that using different models does not influence much the accuracy.
 This implies that the closed-form function is applicable to a variety of neural network models.
 Therefore, in practical applications, one should consider the nature of the data and its intended use to select the most appropriate model for experimentation.
-The original data from which the regression line is calculated can be found in Figure~\ref{fig:llm_raw} in the Appendix.